One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a wooden deck, patio, or siding).

 Few other reliable brands you can take a look are Generac, Ryobi, Sun Joe, Karcher and DeWalt.

-In addition to above 5 important things, few other factors you need to consider when selecting a pressure washer for deck are:
+In addition to the above 5 important things, few other factors you need to consider when selecting a pressure washer for the deck are:

 - Built-in soap/detergent tank